-Serbia: The Government provided guarantees for KFW loans for EPS and EMS8.
-March 2017. / News Serbia Energy
+Serbia: The Government provided guarantees for KFW loans for EPS and EMS, News Serbia Energy

 On behalf of the Serbian government Minister of Mining and Energy Aleksandar Antic signed today loan guarantees for Power Industry of Serbia (EPS) with representatives of German Development Bank KFW in the amount of EUR 45 million, with the aim of improving environmental protection in Serbia.

 Antic signed today with KWF representatives the package of loan agreements worth EUR 15 million, as well as the grant in the amount of EUR 6.5 million, for the needs of TSO Grid company (Elektromreze Srbije – EMS) for the implementation of the Trans-Balkan Corridor Project.

 Minister of Mining and Energy told reporters that the documents signed today are very important for the development of the energy sector of Serbia.

 Antic said that the loan agreement for EPS with a repayment period is 12 years, and a grace period of five years, for which the Government of Serbia issued guarantees today is related to financing and modernization of ash disposal system in thermal power plant “Nikola Tesla A”

 The loan will be used for the reconstruction of ash disposal system in the largest thermal power plant of EPS.
 The result will be improved air quality as it will prevent the wind from blowing away the ashes from TENT A, and it will also protect the groundwater, Sava river and soil from contamination.